 Our Work Grant Program

-Our Financial Aid program includes a work grant component that requires each student who receives assistance to work at the school for a number of hours, as determined by the amount of aid awarded.
-Examples of Work Grant opportunities include, but are not limited to working at school-sponsored events such as dances/proms, the Mothers' Guild Fashion Show, the Golden Bell Auction and evening dinners on campus.
+Our Financial Aid program includes a work grant component that requires each student who receives assistance to work at the school.
+For the 2017-2018 school year, all financial aid recipients will be required to complete 20 work grant hours.
+Examples of work grant opportunities include, but are not limited to working at school-sponsored events such as dances/proms, the Mothers' Guild Fashion Show, the Golden Bell Auction and evening dinners on campus.
 Work grant responsibilities can be scheduled in such a way that they will not interfere with normal school and co-curricular activities.
-Students who fail to complete assigned Work Grant hours may be penalized up to $2,000.
+Students who fail to complete assigned work grant hours may be penalized up to $2,000.